netzo/fresh-netzo/www/src/docs/platform/projects.md

 ![Projects](/docs/images/projects/projects-overview.webp)

 ::: tip Listen to HTTP requests
 Note that to make a project invokable at its edge URL, its entrypoint must register an HTTP server to listen to and respond to incoming HTTP requests.
-Otherwise, a project can still be used as a [module](#modules) to export code meant to be imported imported by other projects via their URL.
 :::

 ## Creating Projects